elcorto/psweep/README.rst

 So, as you can see, the general idea is that we do all the loops *before* running any workload, i.e. we assemble the parameter grid to be sampled before the actual calculations.
-This has proven to be vey practical as it helps detecting errors early.
+This has proven to be very practical as it helps detecting errors early.

+You may have noticed that the data structures and functions used here are so simple that is almost not worth a package at all, but it is helpful to have the ideas and the workflow packaged up in a central place.

 Install
 -------